Edison High School (New Jersey): Band

 The band programs in Edison High School are outstanding and also ranked highly in their divisions, with the band placing first in many competitions.
 Also has different kinds of bands.
+Marching Band won two State Championships in the fall 2022 season.
+The current Director of Bands is Marc Deniculo accompanied by Assistant Director Derek Dillman.

 Several bands exist at Edison High School: